open-contracting/standard/standard/docs/en/01_standard/05_credits.md

 # Credits

-The Open Contracting Data Standards has been developed with the input of many people.
-Our thanks to all the following who have given feedback and input over the course of this project.
+<span class="lead">The Open Contracting Data Standards has been developed with the input of many people.
+We extend our thanks to all the following who have given feedback and input over the course of the initial development project.</span>

+The Open Contracting Data Standard is a core product of the [Open Contracting Partnership](http://www.open-contracting.org) (OCP).
+Version 1.0 of the standard is being developed for the OCP by the [World Wide Web Foundation](http://www.webfoundation.org), through a project supported by the [Omidyar Network](http://www.omidyar.net) and the [World Bank](http://www.worldbank.org).

+## Core team
+Lead authors: Sarah Bird ([Aptivate](http://aptivate.org)) & [Tim Davies](http://www.timdavies.org.uk) ([Web Foundation](http://www.webfoundation.org)), with core input from: James McKinney ([Open North](http://opennorth.ca/)), Lindsey Marchessault ([World Bank](http://www.worldbank.org)), Marcela Rozo ([World Bank](http://www.worldbank.org)), Ana Brandusescu, Jose M. Alonso ([Web Foundation](http://www.webfoundation.org)) and Michael Roberts ([Web Foundation](http://www.webfoundation.org)).

-## Online Contributors
+## Contributors

+Many more people have been involved in inputting to the standard.
+Below is a non-exhaustive list of some of those people.
+Inclusion here is to extend our thanks.
+It does not imply endorsement by any of those included of the standard.

+### User research

+Coming soon.

+### GitHub contributions

 Thanks to the following contributors who have shared code, feedback and other direct input into the development of the standard and the tools around it.

 <style><!--